I had a problem with starlings trying to claim my backyard. Here is my experience with getting rid of them.

 Birds are sensitive to sound as it is their way of keeping safe from predators.
-There are many bird repellents products that uses high impact sonic and ultrasonic repelling sounds to deter birds.
-These products may have different birds' sounds that allows you to change the repelling sounds.
+There are many bird repellents products that use high impact sonic and ultrasonic repelling sounds to deter birds.
+These products may have different birds' sounds that allow you to change the repelling sounds.

 There are bird repellent sprays and gels that you can apply on your patio furniture where the birds roost.
 This will make the furniture undesirable since birds don't like foreign sticky stuff on their feet.
-Some of there sprays and gels have citrus fragrance.
+Some of the sprays and gels have citrus fragrances.
 Birds hate citrus so it can keep them away.

 - Do not feed birds on your patio or on your property.

 - If you have overgrown shrubs, prune them and keep them neat and tidy.

 - Do not leave water in containers or flower pots on your patio.